ForestAdmin/agent-nodejs/docs/datasources/README.md

 ## Example

-In this example, we import a all tables from a PostgreSQL database into Forest Admin.
+In this example, we import all tables from a PostgreSQL database into Forest Admin.

 Take note that data sources are defined in independent NPM packages (here `@forestadmin/datasource-sql`).